Mexican novelist Carlos Fuentes dies at 83

 Fuentes wrote more than 20 novels and several collections of short stories.
-His best-known works include "The Death of Artemio Cruz," "The Old Gringo" and "The Crystal Frontier."
+His most famous novels include "The Death of Artemio Cruz," "The Old Gringo" and "The Crystal Frontier."

-"The Old Gringo" was the first U.S. bestseller by a Mexican author and was made into a movie in 1989 starring Gregory Peck and Jane Fonda.
+"The Old Gringo" was the first U.S. bestseller by a Mexican author and was made into a 1989 movie starring Gregory Peck and Jane Fonda.

-Local media said Fuentes died in a Mexico City hospital, although the cause of death was unclear.

-Dividing his time chiefly between Mexico City and London, Fuentes dovetailed literature and social observation throughout his career.
+Dividing his time mainly between Mexico City and London, Fuentes dovetailed literature and social and political commentary.
+He remained active and energetic to the end, and was working on a new book.

-Along with Colombia's Gabriel Garcia Marquez and Peru's Mario Vargas Llosa, Fuentes brought Latin American literature to a global audience in the second half of the 20th century.
+Along with compatriot Octavio Paz, Colombia's Gabriel Garcia Marquez and Peru's Mario Vargas Llosa, Fuentes brought Latin American literature to a global audience in the second half of the 20th century.
 His work was translated into two dozen languages.

 Born in Panama in 1928, Fuentes spent much of his early years in the United States, Chile and Argentina, following his father's diplomatic postings.
 He went on to study law and published his first novel at the age of 30.

-A dapper dresser, Fuentes was an open critic of Mexico's entrenched political system under the Institutional Revolutionary Party, which ruled the country for 71 years before it was ousted in 2000 elections.
+A dapper dresser and elegant public speaker, Fuentes was an open critic of Mexico's entrenched political system under the Institutional Revolutionary Party, which ruled the country for 71 years before it was ousted in 2000 elections.

 He was also a frequent critic of the U.S. role in the civil wars of Central America in the 1980s and lambasted the effects of U.S. immigration policy on Mexican migrant workers in his mid-1990s novel, "La Frontera de Cristal" (The Crystal Frontier).